 TIP: When doing a winged eye, take your fingernail to where the eyeliner ends on the outer corner of your eye and gently draw a line up.
 This technique thins out the wing and draws the eye upward, making it appear more lifted.
 Plus, I heard this is what Beyoncé does!

 From heavy duty to tinted moisturizers, I have tried a lot of different products to get the “done, but not so done” look.
 I want to cover up redness and pesky pimples but also want to avoid looking like I am headlining in Vegas.
-I keep coming back to Shiseido’s Synchro Foundation and always buy two shades (one that fits my usual skintone (Neutral 2) and then a darker shade for when my skin tans (Neutral 4).
+UPDATE: I recently switched to BareMinerals BarePro and am loving the medium coverage but light-weight feel. and always buy two shades (one that fits my usual skintone (Light Natural 09) and then a darker shade for when my skin tans (Cardamom 23).
 I do a mixed ratio of about 80% light and 20% dark on a day-to-day basis and like that I can create a custom color anytime I need.

 TIP: If you have a special occasion or particularly oily skin and want to set your makeup so it stays on into the night, use Laura Mercier’s powder over your foundation.